 From mid-May, Step Three allowed for indoor attractions like cinemas and museums to open, and restaurants, pubs and bars could provide indoor seating for groups of up to six.
 Hotels and campsites could also reopen and large performances (with restrictions) could take place.

-Freedom Day has finally come around, and many of us are excited to resume socialising and exploring once more.
-So to make sure our newfound freedom is as beneficial to everyone and everything as can be, we’ve put together some tips on how to look after people, businesses, animals and the environment, and take responsibility for ourselves and our surroundings when on our travels.
+We’ve put together some tips on how to look after people, businesses, animals and the environment, and take responsibility for ourselves and our surroundings when on our travels.

 When out and about in England, follow the countryside code – respect everyone around you, protect the environment and enjoy the great outdoors.